PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/introduction.md

 Teams are provided with the robot's ROS packages and Gazebo environment models (see description below) to enable them develop and test their solutions (see [GitHub Repository](https://github.com/PARC-Robotics/PARC-Engineers-League)).

-### Agrobot Robot
+### The Robot
-The agrobot robot is an unmanned ground vehicle (UGV) fitted with 2D LiDAR (light detection and ranging or laser scanner) and an RGB-Depth camera.
+The AgRobot(Agricultural Robot) is an unmanned ground vehicle (UGV) equipped with different sensors to help you achieve your goal.
+The sensors are:

+* **YDLiDAR:** A LiDAR sensor located at the top of the base of the robot.
+The YDLiDAR publishes the `/scan` topic.

+* **RGB Camera (x2):** Two downward-facing RGB cameras are provided at the left and right side of the robot.
+These cameras are suspended via an overhang and gives top-view of the farmland.
+The topics published by these cameras have group names which are `/left_camera` and `right_camera`.

+* **ZED 2i Camera:** This is a stereo camera at the front of the robot base.
+It publishes all the `/zed2/` topics including imu data(`/zed2/imu/data`) and point cloud data(`/zed2/point_cloud/cloud_registered`)

+* **GPS:** For localization, we provided a GPS sensor which simulates a GNSS (Global Navigation Satellite System).
+It publishes the `/gps/` topics.

 The figure below shows the delivey robot with sensors labelled.

 ![robot](../assets/robot_description.png)